 What is the composition of my thesis committee?

 Your HIM committee will consist of your thesis chair and at least two additional faculty members.
-One of the faculty members must be from a unit outside of your chair’s home Division.
+Two members must be BSBS faculty, and the third faculty member must be from a unit outside of your chair’s home Division.
 You may ask more than three faculty members to sit on your HIM committee if you think their areas of expertise are a good match for your project.
+The maximum size of a thesis committee is five members.

 How do I identify a thesis chair?